-But what if I approached it differently?
-Instead of trying to make the Ricoh fit the way I shoot, I could adapt and play to the camera’s strengths.
+But what if I approached the R1s differently?
+Instead of trying to make the Ricoh conform to the way I shoot, I could just play to the camera’s strengths.
+I could treat it’s 30mm lens like the documentary style focal length it is.

-The thought of leaving behind all that unnecessary gear and relying on a compact camera felt liberating.
-So, I made my decision—the Ricoh R1s would be my pocket-sized memory maker.
+Plus, the thought of leaving behind my typical bags full of camera gear felt pretty freeing.
+So, I made my decision- the Ricoh R1s would be my pocket-sized memory maker on this road trip to Charleston.

 Fully Automatic, Plus A Few Things